No. 90 Squadron RAF: Postwar

 The squadron continued to operate the Lancaster in the post-war Bomber Command until May 1947 when the squadron re-equipped with Lincolns.
 It carried out regular detachments from Wyton to Egypt and Rhodesia before it disbanded on 1 September 1950.

-The squadron reformed postwar at RAF Marham on 4 October 1950 and was equipped with the B-29 Superfortress known in Great Britain as the Boeing Washington.
+The squadron reformed postwar at RAF Marham on 4 October 1950 and was equipped with the B-29 Superfortress, known as the Boeing Washington B.1 in RAF service.

 On 8 January 1953 a Washington from the squadron WF502 mysteriously crashed near Llanarmon-yn-Ial in Denbighshire with the loss of all 10 crewmen, it had flown into the ground at night.

 In November 1953 the squadron began re-equipping with Canberras.
 The squadron was disbanded on 1 May 1956.

 On 1 January 1957, the squadron was reformed at RAF Honington as a V-Bomber squadron, receiving Vickers Valiants from March that year.
 The squadron started to convert to an in-flight refueling mission in August 1961, becoming a dedicated tanker unit on 1 April 1962 when it officially lost its bomber role.
 Structural problems with the Valiant fleet caused by metal fatigue resulted in the RAF's Valiant fleet being permanently grounded on 26 January 1965, the squadron finally disbanding on 16 April 1965.